gbinal/p-o-d.github.com/faq.md

 ### How will agency.gov/open, /developer, and /data pages work together?

-The agency.gov/open page contains informational regards an agencies contributions to Open Government, while the /developer and /data pertains to APIs and Open Data.
+The agency.gov/open page contains informational regards an agencies contributions to Open Government, while the /developer and /data pages pertain to APIs and Open Data.
 All three pages contribute to an open and transparent government in the United States.

 ### What is the relationship of the /data page and public data listing to Data.gov, and how will this impact current Data.gov processes?